Antipasto Platter

 How to Make and Assemble:

-Most of the items will likely be pre-purchased.
+Most of the items will likely be pre-purchased from a quality grocery store.
 However, I do like to flavor my own fresh mozzarella.

 Marinate Your Own Ciliegine Mozzarella Balls